-- English: Contemporary First Nation, Métis and Inuit Voices, Grade 11 - The Grade 9 Native Studies course is considered an art credit and can fulfill this requirement in Grade 9. - Ask the school guidance staff when these courses are offered.
+- Expressions of First Nation, Inuit and Métis Cultures, Grade 9 (Art Focus) - First Nation, Inuit and Métis Peoples in Canada, Grade 10 (History and Contemporary Issues) - English: Contemporary First Nation, Inuit and Métis Voices, Grade 11 The Grade 9 Native Studies course - is considered an art credit and can fulfill this requirement in Grade 9.

+Ask the school guidance staff when these courses are offered.

-Who to talk to: Teachers
+Who to talk to:

-Guidance Counsellors Student Success Teachers Principals Vice-Principals
+Teachers Guidance Counsellors Student Success Teachers Principals Vice-Principals